CellEight/Pytorch-Adaptive-Instance-Normalization/README.md

 Every epoch the model will be saved to a file called `adain_model`.

 ## To Do
--Train the model for longer and upload better pretrained weights -Add command line options for hyperparameters
+*Train the model for longer and upload better pretrained weights *Add command line options for hyperparameters
--Make `requirements.txt` file
+*Make `requirements.txt` file
--Add more advanced runtime style interpolation and masking features
+*Add more advanced runtime style interpolation and masking features from the paper